Arcramer/snake-game/README.md

 # snake-game

-A simple snake game built with Claude Code
+A classic Snake game built with Claude Code and vanilla JavaScript.

+## How to play
+- Arrow keys to control the snake
+- Eat the food to grow and score points
+- Don't hit the walls or yourself